433

 Abstract

-The notion of rank of a Boolean function has been a cornerstone in the theory of PAC learning, enabling quasipolynomial-time learning algorithms for polynomial-size decision trees.
+The notion of \emph{rank} of a Boolean function has been a cornerstone in PAC learning theory, enabling quasipolynomial-time learning algorithms for polynomial-size decision trees.
 We present a novel characterization of rank, grounded in the well-known Transformer architecture.
-We show that the rank of a function ff corresponds to the minimum number of Chain of Thought (CoT) steps required by a single-layer transformer decoder with hard attention to compute ff.
-Based on this characterization we establish tight bounds on the number of CoT steps required for specific problems, showing that \ell-fold function composition necessitates exactly \ell CoT steps.
-Furthermore, we analyze the problem of identifying the position of the kk-th occurrence of 1 in a Boolean sequence, proving that it requires kk CoT steps.
+We show that the rank of a function ff corresponds to the minimum number of \emph{Chain of Thought} (CoT) steps required by a single-layer Transformer with hard attention to compute ff.
+Based on this characterization we establish tight bounds on the number of CoT steps required for specific problems, showing that \(\ell\)-fold function composition necessitates exactly \(\ell\) CoT steps.
+Furthermore, we analyze the problem of identifying the position of the \(k\)-th occurrence of 1 in a Boolean sequence, proving that it requires \(k\) CoT steps.
+Finally, we introduce the notion of the multi-head rank that captures multi-head single-layer transformers, and perform the analysis of PAC-learnability of the classes of functions with bounded multi-head rank.

 View on arXiv